-Important: All linked cabinets must run the same Comm Version, displayed in the Operator Menu Machine Info screen.
+Important: All linked cabinets must run the same Game Version, displayed in the Operator Menu Machine Info screen.

 - 1. With the cabinet powered ON and the computer booted, insert the CD labeled Game Install.
 The CD will automatically run (wait about 30 seconds).
 The Install Shield Wizard will appear as the software copies files to the hard drive. - 2.
-After about 7-8 minutes, the computer will automatically reboot.
+After about 10 minutes, the computer will automatically reboot.
 A screen will appear saying "There is a CD in the Drive."
 Remove the CD and press the START button to continue.
-Keep both CDs in a safe place in case you need them in the future. - 3.
-The "Calibrate the Accelerator and Brake" screen will appear.
+Keep both CDs in a safe place in case you need them in the future.

+- 3. The Calibrate the Accelerator and Brake screen will appear.
 Press each pedal fully to the floor to set the pot limits. - 4.
 Next, the steering will auto calibrate.
 Do not touch the wheel as it turns to set the pot limits. - 5.
-If the software detects another cabinet with the same Link ID Number, the Select a Link ID screen will appear and prompt you to change the ID.
-(Note: If you install software on linked cabinets simultaneously, the first one finished will automatically be assigned Link ID #1, so you may need to change it in the Operator Menu.) - 6.
+The Cabinet Link ID resets to 1 when you install the software.
+If the software detects another linked cabinet with that link ID number, a screen will prompt you to select a different Link ID. - 6.
 Once the Attract Movie begins, play a game to verify proper operation. - 7.
 Open the Operator Menu and set the sound volume levels, pricing, and other Operator settings.